 - What is the "Kill-a-Watt" Challenge?

-Modeled after similar programs elsewhere in the U.S., the "Kill-a-Watt" Challenge is Milwaukee County's first annual energy conservation challenge.
-The goal of the Challenge is to reduce electricity use per square foot amoung the County's facilities by least two percent during April 22 - October 21, 2013 relative to the same time period in 2012.Return to Top
+- Modeled after similar programs elsewhere in the U.S., the "Kill-a-Watt" Challenge is Milwaukee County's annual energy conservation challenge.
+The goal of the Challenge is to reduce electricity use amoung the County's facilities each May through October relative to the same time period during 2012.Return to Top

 - Who won the 2013 "Kill-a-Watt" Challenge?

 For more information, visit the 2013 "Kill-a-Watt" Challenge results page.Return to Top